iot-lab-kiit/GitOnAndroid/README.md

 For new features, a discussion of the new functionality may need to take place in the comments on the issue covering it, so it may be best for that to occur before you spend time on writing the new code.

 The app is about to have a major restructure.
-All new functionality in the app will be written in Kotlin/Rx per #277.
+All new functionality in the app will be written in Kotlin .
 Please be aware that the project is now using Data Binding Library and all future functionality should make use of it.

 #### Submitting a Pull Request (PR)
 Fork from this repo, create a new branch, commit your changes and then send a pull request against the **master** branch of this repo.